RevanMacQueen/LearningFromHumans/README.md

 ```

 ### Windows
-This requires [Python 3](https://www.python.org/downloads/) to run.
+Running the code in this repo requires [Python 3](https://www.python.org/downloads/) to run.
+We recommend using python 3.8.

 We suggest you create a [Virtual Environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
 to run this repo.
 Note: activating a virtual envrionment on windows might return an error, this is a problem with execution policy settings.
 To fix it, try executing `Set-ExecutionPolicy Unrestricted -Scope Process` before activating the virtual environment.
 For more info see [here](https://stackoverflow.com/questions/18713086/virtualenv-wont-activate-on-windows/30413393)